Tetragnatha nitens

 Tetragnatha nitens is a species of long-jawed orb weaver in the spider family Tetragnathidae.
 It is found in Asia, has been introduced into the Americas, Madeira, Canary Islands, Europe, Egypt, Madagascar, Pacific islands, and New Zealand.

-Tetragnatha nitens is a species of spider in the family Tetragnathidae.
-It has a cosmotropical distribution and is commonly known as Nitens long-jawed spider.

 Distribution

 Tetragnatha nitens has a cosmotropical distribution across tropical and subtropical Asia and has been introduced to the Americas, Macaronesia, the Mediterranean, Saint Helena, South Africa, Madagascar, Pacific Islands, and New Zealand.
 In South Africa, the species is known from six provinces, including five protected areas, at altitudes ranging from sea level to 1399 m.

 Habitat and ecology

 These spiders construct orb webs in vegetation.
 At Roodeplaatdam, specimens were sampled during the day from trees next to the dam.
 The species has been sampled from Fynbos, Grassland, Indian Ocean Coastal Belt, Savanna, and Thicket biomes.

+Description

+T. nitens exhibits the elongated body form typical of the family Tetragnathidae.
+Females reach a body length of approximately 11 mm.
+In both sexes, the median eyes are not spaced more widely from each other than the lateral eyes are from each other, and both eye rows are nearly parallel.
+In females, the chelicerae bear a large tooth on their apical-retroventral surface, and the epigyne has a genital lobe that is distinctly longer than wide, sometimes bearing a posterior notch; the vulva contains a single pair of receptacula seminis in addition to an unpaired medial structure.
+In males, the paracymbium of the palp bears a distinct notch at its apex.